favonia/cloudflare-ddns/README.markdown

   - $PWD/ip6.txt:/ip6.txt
 ```

-After the updater creates or updates the expected records, change the content of `ip4.txt` and/or `ip6.txt` for updates.
+After the updater creates or updates the expected records, change the addresses in `ip4.txt` or `ip6.txt` to simulate further IP changes.
+The updater should pick up new content and reconcile the DNS records.

-After the testing is done, switch `DOMAINS`, `IP4_PROVIDER`, and `IP6_PROVIDER` to your production values.
+After testing is done, switch `DOMAINS`, `IP4_PROVIDER`, and `IP6_PROVIDER` to your production values and remove the test files and `volumes:` entries.

 #### Test how the updater reconciles manual DNS edits